njhoffman/prettyjson-256/README.md

 # prettyjson-256 [![Build Status](https://secure.travis-ci.org/njhoffman/prettyjson-256.png)](http://travis-ci.org/njhoffman/prettyjson-256) [![NPM version](https://badge.fury.io/js/prettyjson-256.png)](http://badge.fury.io/js/prettyjson-256) [![Coverage Status](https://coveralls.io/repos/njhoffman/prettyjson-256/badge.png?branch=master)](https://coveralls.io/r/njhoffman/prettyjson-256?branch=master)

-Inspired by prettyjson, formats JSON data in a colored YAML-style format accomodating 256 colors and extended formatting options.
+Formats JSON data in a colored YAML-style format accomodating 256 colors and extended formatting options.
+This package formats objects similar to util.inspect or prettyjson in a human readable format.
+It supports a number of formatting options as well as 256 color output (using ansi-256-colors) and is best used in conjunction with a debug wrapper (such as another of my repos, debugger-256 which is the wrapper I use for my projects).

 ## Installation